ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 Really verbose isn't it.

-`long int` and `long` are identical in C so are `long long int` and `long long`.
+`long int` and `long` are identical in C.
+So are `long long int` and `long long`.

 `int` is optional in these scenarios.
 It's also optional when using `unsigned`.

 So why have all of these confusing options in the first place?
 I'm sure there's a logical reason, but I really don't see the need for this in Quartz.

 So let's just always make sure the programmer has to specify the exact size of their variables.
-Using stddef.h we would then have something like:
+Using *stdint.h* we would then have something like:

 ```c
 foo uint8_t = 10;